 A perl script at ftp://ftp.gramene.org/pub/gramene/software/scripts/ssr.pl is able to find perfect SSRs, but I haven't found any readily-available tool for finding imperfects SSRs, so I wrote this tool to do so.
 It also gives more detailed and easily-readable output.

 This program requires a FASTA-formatted sequence file.
-Briefly, it should look like this:
+Briefly, it should contain one or more FASTA sequences, and look something like this:

 UPPERCASE/lowercase doesn't matter.
 Line lengths don't matter.
 Comments (defined as a semi-colon ';' and all characters following it on that line) are stripped out.